 Domestic wool-apparel production in the United States over the past decade has been relocated into other lower-cost countries, as is the trend with all textiles.
-Exports now account for 50 percent to 60 percent of domestic wool production.
-This fiscal year, the strong military wool demand has been critical to U.S. wool producers in light of the international wool market and compliments domestic wool programs.
+Exports now account for over 50 percent of the domestic wool production.
+This fiscal year, the military wool demand declined and is expected to remain at this lower level for several years, barring contingency demands.